 And, of course, many HSPs may find they fit into more than one (or several) of the HSP subcultures, or, perhaps, none at all.
 And I suspect, with time, most HSPs just might develop all the gifts of all of these HSP subcultures.

-Finally, it is important to note these HSP Subcultures are a combination of our HSP genetic trait … also combined with our personality characteristics– many of which were developed and influenced by our own life experiences.
+Finally, it is important to note these HSP Subcultures are a combination of our HSP genetic trait … (our temperament) and our various personalities. which in most cases were influenced by our family of origin and other life experiences.

 And, now in alphabetical order –